nanostores/nanostores/README.md

 ### Move Logic from Components to Stores

-Stores is not only to keep values.
+Stores are not only to keep values.
 You can use them to track time, to load data from server.

 ```ts